Pecan Chicken Noodle Soup

 Insulated mug method:

 Add the chicken (with broth) and boiling water.
-Stir well, cover tightly and let sit for 5 to 10 minutes.
+Stir well, cover tightly, and let sit for 5 to 10 minutes.

 Stir in the nuts.